datanav/docs/getting-started.rst

 - Get the data you exported back from your SQL database.
 - Import some of the test data available at http://jsonplaceholder.typicode.com.
 - Create an item dataset related to the webshop-orders in an input pipe with embedded source.
 Give some of the items IDs that correspond to the webshop-order dataset.
 Find or create a suitable global dataset to put the items in.
 Create payloads that combine data from people or orders with data from the item-entities.
-- Export data to an external system you have access to and that can be used for testing.
+- Write data to an external system you have access to and that can be used for testing.
 - Try more DTL-functions like

   - ``dict``